SimonGreenhill/ArticlePageCharges/README.md

 A Database of Article Page Charges

-All prices should be in USD, GBP, or Euro
+All prices should be in Euro, GBP, USD, or Yen.